 Navigating in Advanced Mode

 This part introduces the user to the Advanced mode.
 Not all tabs within the interface will have advanced features.
-This part will highlight where to find these features, and it is recommended that the user reference part 1 and part 2 of this exercise to become familiar with their location and implementation.
+This part will highlight where to find these features, and it is recommended that the user reference part 1 and part 2 of this tutorial to become familiar with their location and implementation.

 Selecting Advanced mode